seanlewertow/discord-job-listings-bot/README.md

 ## Overview

-As the President of UF NSBE, I am dedicated to supporting my peers by providing tools and resources that enhance our journey as engineers.
+I love supporting my peers by providing tools and resources that enhance our journey as engineers.
 This bot ensures that every member is aware of new opportunities as they arise, thanks to the SimplifyJobs organization.

 <img width="431" alt="image" src="https://github.com/seanlewertow/discord-job-listings-bot/assets/116752300/5d25437a-47d0-470a-9edd-5bdb86483754">